mavilacamilla/mavilacamilla/README.md

 - 👋 Hi, I’m @mavilacamilla
-- 👀 I’m interested in ecology and evolution
+- 👀 I’m interested in ecology,evolution and computational biology
 - 🌱 I’m currently learning R and Python
 - 📫 How to reach me: email me by camillamavila@discente.ufg.br